WindsorTech/hangman-game/README.md

 # World Cities Hangman

-## Play this entertaining game and try to guess which world city the computer has chosen!
+## Are you a world traveler?
+Play this entertaining game and try to guess which city the computer has chosen!

 ## Click on the link and have fun: https://boiling-temple-67750.herokuapp.com/